dotnet/dotNext/docs/features/io/index.md

 if (writer.TryGetWrittenContent(out ReadOnlyMemory<byte> block, out string fileName)) {
-    // All written content is in memory block, file was not used as backing store.
+    // All written content is in memory block, file was not used as the backing store.
     // Thus, fileName is null
 }
 else
 {
     // All written content is in file.
-    // Thus, fileName contains full path to the file with the content and memory block is empty }
+    // Thus, fileName contains full path to the file with the content and the memory block is empty }
 ```